hugemenace/nd-docs/power-mods/solidify.md

 # Solidify [R]

 The Solidify operator will allow you to create a thickened version of a mesh.
-It's mostly commonly used on planar meshes, turning a 2D silhouette into a 3D object.
+It's most commonly used on planar meshes, turning a 2D silhouette into a 3D object.

 ![Solidify Operator](../_media/solidify-out.jpg ':size=800')